Creating CDK Pipelines with Github Source and Codestar Connection

 connection-details.png

-Now Let’s Get Our CDK Project Set up
+Let’s Set Up Our CDK Project

 • Create a directory for the project, and run the following command to initialize your CDK Typescript project within that directory.